tappollo/booster/docs/internal-distribution.md

 When it comes distribute our builds to QAs, there are usually two options.

-- Internal build distribution with AppCenter, Hockey apps
+1. Internal build distribution with AppCenter, Hockey apps
-- Official channels like Apple Test Flight and Google Play store's internal trackop
+1. Official channels like Apple Test Flight and Google Play store's internal track.

-Where often the official channel takes longer whether it's because their is a review process or simply because they need to extra processing on the build you've uploaded.
+Where often the official channel takes longer whether it's because their is a review process or simply because they need to do extra processing on the build you've uploaded.

-So for faster feedback loop, we usually opt-in for options with internal distributions.
+So for faster feedback loop, we usually opt-in for the first option with internal distributions.

 And since HockeyApp will be deprecated soon, we switched to uses AppCenter instead.

-Beside, we can also use CodePush from AppCenter later in the project.
+Beside, we are also use CodePush from AppCenter later in the project.

 ## AppCenter

 Go to https://appcenter.ms/apps and create two apps, `goboost-ios` and `goboost-android`.

 For both iOS and android project, go to distribution tab and create a Distribution groups called **Public**.
 Select `is_public`, This way we don't need our QAs to sign up in AppCenter just to access the builds.
-Since build provisioning is all done by ourselves.
+The build provisioning is all done by ourselves.

-Then replace
+Replace

-- PHARAH_APPCENTER_API_TOKEN obtained from https://appcenter.ms/settings/apitokens
+- PHARAH_APPCENTER_API_TOKEN (obtained from https://appcenter.ms/settings/apitokens)
-- PHARAH_APPCENTER_OWN_NAME
+- PHARAH_APPCENTER_OWN_NAME (e.g. zhigang1992-4byv)
 - PHARAH_APPCENTER_APP_NAME

 In